 What’s the difference between the two types of insurance?

-It is easy to get confused between ‘critical’ and ‘terminal’ illness, however it is imperative to understand how to differentiate between them when looking into various policies.
+It is easy to get confused between ‘critical’ and ‘terminal’ illness cover, but it’s imperative to understand how to differentiate between them when looking into various policies.

 Critical Illness Insurance

 Critical Illness Cover is a policy that pays a lump sum if you were to be diagnosed with one of the listened illnesses covered on the policy.

 It’s usually bolted on to a Life Insurance policy, which pays out on death.